ankaufma/scala-seapal/README.markdown

     $ sbt run

-This will compile the project and generate an APK.
+This will compile the project and generate an APK

 For more command, refer to [Android SDK plugin for sbt](https://github.com/pfn/android-sdk-plugin).